How to find the best schools in Bali in 2022

 What are Schools in Bali Like?

-Most Balinese schools start early in the morning between 7:00am – 8am and so finish a little earlier between 2:30pm-3pm.
+Most schools in Bali start early in the morning between 7:30am – 8:15am and so finish a little earlier between 2:30pm-3:00pm.
 Apart from following a typical school calendar there are also many other local holidays and religious days that are taken off.
 Bali is full of ceremonies and festivals throughout the year.
 We were surprised at how many days the school was closed due to these special cultural days.
 In fact, there are many opportunities to enjoy long weekends and holidays as there are 13 national holidays proclaimed by the Indonesian government.

 We learnt that there are four types of public holidays in Indonesia: religious, national, international, and commemorative.
 Ones that are designated tanggal merah (literally red date, or a date that is designated in red on a calendar) signify national holidays when government offices, schools, banks, and most businesses are closed.